 The spikes really are awesome ones for middle-distance.
 I think it’s also a very popular sprinting shoe since some of my friends that are sprinters use them.

 They are also pretty cheap.
 One of the reasons why it’s an awesome deal for someone who is starting track a bit more seriously by joining in on a track & field club and racing competitively.

 Use - The Adidas Sprintstar was designed for efficient power and technical sprinters.
-It is ideal for sprint races between 60m to 400m and 4x100m and 4x400m relays.
+It is ideal for sprint races between 60m to 400m.
 It combines speed, power, and precision for technical sprinting.

 Spike Type - The Sprintstar has six replaceable ¼ inch Pyramid spikes around the perimeter of the forefoot that provides an excellent grip.
 The Nike Zoom Rival S 9 uses the same spike type.